AVJdataminer/Notes/All_notes.md

 ```
 grip -b example.md
 ```
-A file is hosted that
+A file is hosted that you can navigate to in your browser.

 #### 21 May 2020
 - [create a keyboard shortcut for date and time on mac](https://discussions.apple.com/thread/8651300)